lgbouma/gyro-interp/docs/source/examples.rst

   print(f"Age = {result['median']} +{result['+1sigma']} -{result['-1sigma']} Myr.")

-This takes about 30 seconds to run on my laptop.
-You can then plot the posterior using matplotlib:
+You can also plot the posterior using matplotlib:

 .. code-block:: python